ufal/npfl129/tasks/k_nearest_neighbors.md

 #### Tests: k_nearest_neighbors_tests

-Starting with the [k_nearest_neighbors.py](https://github.com/ufal/npfl129/tree/master/labs/05/k_nearest_neighbors.py), implement k-nearest neighbors algoritm for classifying MNIST.
+Starting with the [k_nearest_neighbors.py](https://github.com/ufal/npfl129/tree/master/labs/05/k_nearest_neighbors.py), implement k-nearest neighbors algoritm for classifying MNIST, without using the `sklearn.neighbors` module in any way.

 #### Tests Start: k_nearest_neighbors_tests
 _Note that your results may be slightly different (because of varying floating point arithmetic on your CPU)._